-100% of 8th grade students taking Algebra I, Geometry, and French I, received high school credit.
+100% of 8th grade students taking Algebra I, Geometry, and French I received high school credits.

-The mathematics departments at Southfield believes in building a grounded, comprehensive mathematical framework that trains students to think logically and critically.
+The mathematics department at Southfield believes in building a grounded, comprehensive mathematical framework that trains students to think logically and critically.
 Southfield’s mathematics program emphasizes problem-solving and develops critical thinking through practice of basic skills and understanding and communicating mathematical thinking and strategies.
 A range of courses is offered to meet the needs of all students.
-Gifted math students can begin to accelerate their mathematics in sixth grade through Accelerated Curricular Experience (ACE).
-ACE students may earn Algebra I and Geometry high school credits.
-Most students can gain high school credit in Algebra I in the eighth grade.
+Gifted math students can begin to accelerate their mathematics in 6th grade through Accelerated Curricular Experience (ACE).
+ACE students may earn algebra I and geometry high school credits.
+Most students are able to gain high school credit in algebra I in the 8th grade.
 Our math program ensures students are learning and absorbing the critical information they need to succeed in both high school and college mathematics.

 Foreign Language (French & Spanish)

-Beginning in fifth grade, students have the option to take Spanish.
+Beginning in 5th grade, students have the option to take Spanish.
 Students develop oral comprehension and written expression.
-By the end of eighth grade, reading and writing skills in Spanish are expanded to such a level that students are prepared for high school Spanish.
+By the end of 8th grade, reading and writing skills in Spanish are expanded to such a level that students are prepared for high school Spanish.
 Students have the opportunity to gain a high school credit in Spanish I.

-Nine-week courses in art, digital art and design, drama, fencing (7th grade) and foreign language (5th and 6th grade) and writing craft (7th and 8th grade) all taught by specialists in their field enrich the lives of this age group.
+Nine-week courses in art, digital art and design, drama, fencing (7th grade) and foreign language (5th and 6th grade), and writing craft (7th and 8th grade) taught by specialists in their field enrich the lives of this age group.

-Students learn the basics of this exciting and competitive sport that builds character and critical thinking.
+Students can learn the basics of this exciting and competitive sport that builds character and critical thinking.